oliverklee/insecurity/README.md

 2. Try to find more vulnerabilities by reading the code.

-3. Try to find more vulnerabilities by using automated vulnerablity scanners.
+3. Try to find more vulnerabilities by using automated vulnerability scanners.

+4. Compare the list of vulnerabilities you have found in the previous two steps with the list available in the `solutions` branch.

-4. Fix the vulnerabilities.
+5. Fix the vulnerabilities.

 ## Installation